⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs HSY

-Global snack and confectionery company with brands like Cadbury, Oreo, and Milka.
-Strong international presence.
+Global snack and confectionery company with brands like Cadbury, Oreo, and Ritz.
+Competes directly with Hershey in chocolate and biscuits.

-One of the world's largest confectionery and food companies, known for M&M's, Snickers, and Wrigley's gum.
+A private global confectionery and food company known for M&M's, Snickers, and Wrigley's gum.
+Competes directly across chocolate and non-chocolate confectionery categories.

 Hershey